Learn to Hunt

 Contact Information by County

-The Land and Water Conservation Fund (LWCF) Program is a federally funded grant program that provides match funds of 50% for outdoor recreation area development and acquisition.
+The Land and Water Conservation Fund (LWCF) Program is a federally funded grant program that provides 50% cost share for outdoor recreation area development and land acquisition.
 Iowa's cities and counties are eligible to participate.

-Competition for LWCF funds is intense; but this program provides an excellent opportunity to develop a wide range of outdoor recreational projects that are in high demand.
-Popular projects in recent years have included skate parks, playgrounds, new and renovated swimming pools, sport complexes, campgrounds and multipurpose trails.
+The LWCF program provides an excellent opportunity to develop a wide range of outdoor recreational projects that are in high demand.
+Popular projects in recent years have included skate parks, playgrounds, new and renovated swimming pools, campgrounds and multipurpose trails.

 Grant Application Submission and Deadline:

 The LWCF grant application and materials are updated on a yearly basis by January 15th.
 The annual deadline for the LWCF grant applications is 4:30 pm, March 15th, or the closest working day thereof.
-Submit one complete grant application electronically to Nick Dellaca at
+Mailed applications must be post marked by the grant submission deadline.

 Iowa Department of Natural Resources, LWCF Program